NWChemEx/.github/.github/pull_request_template.md

     organization strives to be an exemplar of code quality.
 Unless you have advance approval, your PR will not be merged until all relevant items on the checklist have been addressed.
-That said, if you're new, we're certainly willing help out, answer questions, and point you to the right resources.
+That said, if you're new, we're certainly willing to help out, answer questions, and point you to the right resources.
 --->

 - [ ] Documentation (comments, API, user, design, and developer as applicable)